ottosulin/gatekeeper-basic-ruleset/README.md

 # Gatekeeper basic ruleset

-My basic Gatekeeper ruleset and example / test pods.
+My basic Gatekeeper ruleset and example pods.
 Mostly copypaste from gatekeeper-library repo.

-See install.sh for instructions
+Check install.sh for instructions.

 ## About the ruleset

-* kube-system is very forcibly exluded to prevent any mishaps
+* kube-system is very forcibly excluded to prevent any mishaps
 * gatekeeper-system namespace is also excluded in the 1_config.yaml
-* future development: investigate kube-system and gatekeeper-system exclusion needs to create more finegrained exclusions
+* future development: investigate kube-system and gatekeeper-system exclusion needs to create more fine-grained exclusions

 ## Customization